 The Bottom Line

-But you might still be able to bring your rate down to a number you can live with.
+But you might still be able to bring your rate down to a number you can live with, particularly by shopping around for rates.
 Improving your credit could be one way to do just that.
-Experian lets you check your credit score and credit report at no charge.
+Experian lets you check your credit score and credit report for free.
 Taking steps to improve your credit could be the first step toward a better insurance rate.